massimopizzol/moutreach/_posts/2018-04-10-Teaching-experiment.markdown

 As somebody wise said: _"Between the road uphill and the road downhill, choose the road uphill and you'll always be better off"_.

+--

+_EDIT AUGUST 2018: The material for the course described in this post is freely availabe at [this repository](https://github.com/massimopizzol/B4B) on my github page_

+--

 [^1]: Mutel, C. Brightway: An open source framework for Life Cycle Assessment.
 J. Open Source Softw.
 2017, 2 (12), 1–2.